A day in the life: Staying in Seminyak

 Warung Nia// Jalan Kayu Aya

-After lunch you’ll probably feel like heading back to your Seminyak villa to take a little siesta and digest.
+After lunch, you’ll probably feel like heading back to your Seminyak villa to take a little siesta and digest.
 Once you’re rested and rejuvenated, the best way to bring life back into your body in Bali is to indulge in one of the many incredible yoga classes on offer.
 The whole town is full of beautiful studios that follow different types of yoga philosophy and have developed their own styles of asana practice.
 One of the most-loved studios is the Seminyak Yoga Shala.
-This is a great place to visit before evening as a casual drop-in class usually costs a very reasonable $11AUD and they offer either a Hatha or Vinyasa class at 4pm and 5:30pm almost every day of the week.
+This is a great place to visit before evening as a casual drop-in class usually costs a very reasonable $11AUD and they offer either a Hatha or Vinyasa class at 4 pm and 5:30 pm almost every day of the week.
 The only time they aren’t open is when they are observing one of their Moon Days.
-Learn more about these and see the full schedule here.

 Seminyak Yoga Shala// Jalan Raya Basangkasa No. 1200B